Approved PCP foster families do not have to complete the DCBS approval process.

-- The R&C worker or other designated regional adoption staff (of the region where the PCP foster family resides), SSW, and PCP worker for the foster home meet with the PCP foster family:
+- The recruitment and certification (R&C) worker or other designated regional adoption staff (of the region where the private child placing (PCP) foster family resides), SSW, and PCP worker for the foster home meet with the PCP foster family:

-- Within thirty (30) working days of the child’s when the goal changes to adoption;
+- Within thirty (30) working days of when the child’s goal changes to adoption;

-- When foster parent adoption by the PCP foster family is identified as the Cabinet’s preferred plan for the child; and
+- When foster parent adoption by the PCP foster family is identified as the Cabinet for Health and Family Services (CHFS/Cabinet)’s preferred plan for the child; and

 - To discuss the following: